-1.5.27 Unremitted Foreign Income & Gains
+1.5.27 Unremitted foreign income and gains

-For more information on the remittance basis of taxation, see part 5 of this guidance.
 This term is relevant only if you are a UK resident using the remittance basis of taxation (see 1.5.19).
 It relates to any foreign income (and foreign gains if you are not domiciled in the UK) that arises (or accrues) during the tax year and which you do not bring - 'remit' - to the UK but remains abroad.
 The amount of foreign income and gains that are unremitted at the end of a tax year is particularly important in determining how the special remittance basis rules apply to you.